kenaryn/memoranda/scala_memorandum.md

+# FP
+- Data are never modified, but only *transformed* from one format to another.
+- FP applications only consist of *immutable data* and *pure functions* (*i.e.* neither read or write from/to outside world, pure fonctions have no side effects).

+### Object companion / apply

 When you call `Foo(...)` with `Foo` being a class, you actually call the apply method on the companion object of `Foo`, hence your code looks like: